How to Survive a Vacation With a Baby (And Enjoy It, Too!)

 In fact, most mirrors of this type need a back seat headrest.
 Luckily, there are a few good ones that don’t have this requirement.

-My favorite mirror for cars that have a headrest is the Back Seat Mirror by Cozy Greens (click here to check price), a newer product on the market from a smaller (but great!) company.
+My favorite mirror for cars that have a headrest is the Back Seat Mirror by Cozy Greens (click here to check price on Amazon), a newer product on the market from a smaller (but great!) company.

 It has rave reviews across the internet, and a lifetime warranty, which is awesome for any baby-related product.